cosmos/cosmos-sdk/docs/spec/lsm/adr.md

 The LSM is designed to safely and efficiently facilitate the adoption of liquid staking.

-The LSM mitigates liquid staking risks by limiting the total amount of tokens that can be liquid staked to 25% of all staked tokens.
+The LSM mitigates liquid staking risks by limiting the total amount of tokens that can be liquid staked to X% of all staked tokens (in the case of the Cosmos Hub, 25% as decided by Governance).

-As additional risk-mitigation features, the LSM introduces a requirement that validators self-bond tokens to be eligible for delegations from liquid staking providers, and that the portion of their liquid staked shares must not exceed 50% of their total shares.
+As additional risk-mitigation features, the LSM introduces a requirement that validators self-bond tokens to be eligible for delegations from liquid staking providers, and that the portion of their liquid staked shares must not exceed X% of their total shares (50% on the Cosmos Hub).

 A new governance parameter is introduced that defines the ratio of validator bonded tokens to issued tokenized shares.
 This is called the validator bond factor.
 A larger validator bond factor allows more tokenized shares to be issued for a smaller amount of validator bond.
 If governance is comfortable with how the liquid staking market is evolving, it makes sense to increase this value.